ABOUT CTE MISSION: CUBESAT

 See the full list of eligible schools that submitted mission proposals.

-Based on mission proposals, five finalists have been selected to receive prizes and an invitation to participate in Phase 2.
+Based on mission proposals, five finalists were selected to receive prizes and an invitation to participate in Phase 2.

 Phase 2: Mission build and launch